Trewaters/soar/README.md

 For your specific repository, you can start creating and managing releases by visiting [your project’s release section](https://github.com/Trewaters/soar/releases).

 This process not only helps in managing different versions but also allows your users to download specific snapshots of the code and associated files.

+#### TIPS: Release tags

+When creating a new release in GitHub, the tags you choose can reflect your project's versioning strategy.
+Commonly, semantic versioning (SemVer) is used, which helps manage versions by conveying meaning about the underlying changes.
+Here are some suggested tags you could use based on the type of updates made to your project:

+1. **Major Releases (`vX.0.0`)**: Use this for major changes that may include breaking changes or significant features.
+For example, `v2.0.0` indicates a significant jump that might include changes not backward compatible with `v1.x.x`.

+2. **Minor Releases (`vX.Y.0`)**: Employ this tag for minor feature additions or improvements that are backward-compatible.
+For instance, `v1.3.0` could be a release that adds new functionalities to version `1.2.x` but does not break any existing functionality.

+3. **Patch Releases (`vX.Y.Z`)**: This is for small bug fixes or security patches that do not affect the API or major components of the software.
+For example, `v1.3.1` might include a small bug fix on top of the `v1.3.0` release.

+4. **Pre-release Versions**: For beta, alpha, or release candidates, you might use tags like `v1.4.0-alpha`, `v1.4.0-beta`, or `v1.4.0-rc.1`.
+These tags indicate that the release is not yet in its final form and is meant for testing.

+5. **Build Metadata**: Sometimes, additional build metadata can be attached to a version, such as `v1.4.0+20210901` indicating a build made on September 1, 2021.

+Using clear and consistent tags helps users and contributors understand the progression of your project and the stability of each release.
+For a detailed understanding of versioning and to get more insights on how to effectively manage your project releases, GitHub provides a helpful guide on [semantic versioning](https://semver.org/).

+Implementing a good versioning strategy with appropriate tags ensures that your project's releases are predictable, manageable, and less prone to errors.